Santo Tomás, Baja California, Mexico Guide

 Best Time to Visit

-The best time to visit Santo Tomás is during the spring (March-May) or fall (September-November).
-The weather is mild and pleasant during these months, with warm days and cool evenings.
-The summer months (June-August) can be hot and dry, while the winter months (December-February) can be cooler and wetter.
-The grape harvest season in late summer/early fall is a particularly beautiful time to visit.
+The best time to visit Santo Tomas is during the spring (March-May) or fall (September-November).
+The weather during these months is mild and pleasant, ideal for exploring the vineyards and enjoying outdoor activities.
+Summer can be hot, while winter can be cool and rainy.

 Transportation

-Public transportation options in Santo Tomás are limited.
+Public transportation options in Santo Tomas are limited.
 The most common way to get around is by car.
 Taxis are available, but their availability can be sporadic.
-Consider renting a car in Ensenada or Tijuana for greater flexibility in exploring the surrounding area.
-Local buses connect Santo Tomás to nearby towns, but schedules can be infrequent and unreliable.
+Consider renting a car for greater flexibility in exploring the surrounding areas and vineyards.
+Local buses connect Santo Tomas to nearby towns, but schedules can be infrequent and unreliable.

 Airport

-The closest major airport to Santo Tomás is Tijuana International Airport (TIJ), located approximately 2-3 hours away by car.
-From the airport, you can rent a car or take a taxi to Ensenada, and then continue to Santo Tomás.
-Alternatively, you can arrange for a private shuttle service.
-Another option is Ensenada Airport (ESE), which is closer but has limited commercial flights.
+The closest major airport to Santo Tomas is Tijuana International Airport (TIJ), located approximately 2-3 hours away by car.
+From the airport, you can rent a car or hire a private shuttle to reach Santo Tomas.
+Alternatively, you can fly into San Diego International Airport (SAN) and cross the border into Tijuana, then proceed to Santo Tomas.

 Attractions